eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 --------

 The client library follows a profile concept that enables to choose add or remove some features in configuration time.
-This allow to reduce the client library size, if there are features that are not used.
+This allows to reduce the client library size, if there are features that are not used.
 The profiles can be choosen in ``client.config`` and start with the prefix ``PROFILE``.
 As part of these profiles, you can choose between several transport layers.
 Communication with the agent is done through the transport you choose.